Dharmapala Vidyalaya

 Dharmapala Vidyalaya is a co-educational institution located in Pannipitiya, which was established in 1940.
 The school is situated on land donated by Anagarika Dharmapala, whom the school is named after.
 The school was upgraded to National school status in 1991.

-College

 Location

-The school is located in the suburb of Pannipitiya in the Colombo district, Sri Lanka.
-It occupies an area of 58 acre, along the Colombo - Batticaloa Highway, bordered by Dharmapala Mawatha to the east, Arawwala Road to the west and a residential area to the south.
+The school is located in the suburb of Pannipitiya in the Colombo district, Sri Lanka, along the Colombo - Batticaloa Highway, bordered by Dharmapala Mawatha to the east, Arawwala Road to the west and a residential area to the south.

-Donation of the land

-The land was originally owned by Anagarika Dharmapala and was donated by the Don Hewawitharana Family to the Mahabodhi Society, who allocated it to the school in 1940.
+The land was originally owned by Anagarika Dharmapala and was donated by the Hewawitharana Family to the Mahabodhi Society, who allocated it to the school in 1940.